SdtElectronics/sun7i-std-dvr/doc/lcd.md

 ## NOTICES
 ### Enabling LCD Power
 The power of lcd is controlled by PH08 (active low).
-Thus, PH08 must be pull low to enable the lcd.
+Thus, PH08 must be pulled low to enable the lcd.
 This can be accomplished in u-boot either manually or by adding these lines to boot.cmd:
 ```
 gpio set 232
 gpio clear 232